 For my master's thesis, I developed immersive and aesthetic "Data Experiences" that re-imagined how people interact with information by taking it off the screen and putting it into the physical world.
 I created human-sized bar charts and data clothing to share results from in-home chemical testing with environmental health study participants.

 Prior to joining the Media Lab, I spent five years as a researcher at Silent Spring Institute investigating environmental causes of diseases including cancer and asthma.
-My research builds from my background in community based environmental health research and fiber art.
-I have over a decade of experience in textiles, including quilting, natural dying, screen printing, and clothing design and fabrication.
-I've also explored new modes of fabrication and fusions of technology and fabric.
+My research builds from my background in community based environmental health research, data visualization, and fiber art.
+I have over a decade of experience in textiles, including quilting, natural dying, screen printing, clothing design, and fusions of technology and fabric.

 I have a S.M. from the MIT Media Lab and a B.A. in applied mathematics and religion from Bowdoin College.
 After undergrad, I served as a Peace Corps volunteer in Bantignel, Guinea where I taught 9th and 10th grade math.